 The University policy for students who borrow through the Federal Direct Loan program permits a refund of tuition and fees and a cancellation of some or all Title IV proceeds up to the 60% point of enrollment in each term, determined on a pro-rata schedule.
 After the 60% point, students have earned 100% of the Title IV funds they were scheduled to receive.

 Refunds are processed within 45 days of the student’s withdrawal date or within 45 days of when the University determines the student to have withdrawn if the student does not notify the University of withdrawal.

 Award terms and conditions

-Your annual award letter will tell you of the award terms and conditions.
+Students review and accept the financial aid award terms and conditions on an annual basis.
 These may vary by student and program.
 Below are a few examples of key award terms and conditions for students to ensure compliance with.

-- The student must notify the financial aid office when changing course load or housing status.
+- The student must notify Student Financial Services when changing course load or housing status.
 If you reduce the number of academic credits you are taking after your initial need determination is made (full-time to part-time), your financial aid award or student loan may be reduced.

 - The Federal Return of Title IV funds policy requires that students who withdraw during the first 60% of a semester not be permitted to keep all of their federal aid.
 Be aware that early withdrawal from school during a semester can cause the loss of grant or loan assistance.